KavGamer/Public-GreyHack-Scripts/README.md

 # Public-GreyHack-Scripts
- Collection of Scripts for the Game GreyHack
+    This is a collection of script I made for the game GreyHack you can use them or modify them if you want